 The finish flange must be installed to vent the combustion air pipe through the top of the furnace.
 NOTE: For proper installation it is important that the pipe and screw holes in the finish flange, gasket, and cabinet are aligned.
-See Figure 17.
+See Figure 16.

 - 1. Position flange gasket over hole in the furnace cabinet. - 2.
-Position finish flange on top of the flange gasket. - 3.
+Position finish flange on top of the flange gasket with FRONT lettering nearest to the front of the furnace. - 3.
 Secure flange and gasket to cabinet with three field supplied sheet metal screws.